manish2021iitd/Reinforcement-Learning/Notes.md

 ###  3.2 Goals and Rewards
 ### 3.3 Returns
 ### 3.4 Unified Notation for Episodic and Continuing Tasks
+* Two kinds of reinforcement learning tasks:
+  * one in which the agent–environment interaction naturally breaks down into a sequence of separate episodes (episodic tasks), and
+  * one in which it does not (continuing tasks).
+* The **Epsisodic task** is mathematically **easier** because **each action affects only the finite number of rewards subsequently received during the episode**.
+* The episodic tasks requires some additional notation.
+Rather than one long sequence of time steps, we need to consider a series of episodes, each of which consists of a finite sequence of time steps.
+We number the time steps of each episode starting a new from zero.
+Therefore, we have to refer not just to **S<sub>t</sub>**, the state representation at time t, but to **S<sub>t,i</sub>**, the state representation at time t of episode i (and similarly for **A<sub>t,i</sub>**, **R<sub>t,i</sub>**, **π<sub>t,i</sub>**, **T<sub>i</sub>**, etc.).
+* However, it turns out that, when we discuss episodic tasks we will almost never have to distinguish between different episodes.
+We will almost always be considering a particular single episode, or stating something that is true for all episodes.
+* Accordingly, in practice we will almost always abuse notation slightly by dropping the explicit reference to episode number.
+That is, we will write **S<sub>t</sub>** to refer to **S<sub>t,i</sub>**, and so on.
+* We need one other convention to obtain a single notation that covers both episodic and continuing tasks.
+We have defined the **return as a sum over a finite number of terms in one case (G<sub>t</sub> = R<sub>t</sub>+1 + R<sub>t</sub>+2 + R<sub>t</sub>+3 + · · · + R<sub>T</sub> )** and as a **sum over an infinite number of terms in the other (G<sub>t</sub> = R<sub>t+1</sub> + γR<sub>t+2</sub> + γ<sup>2</sup>R<sub>t+3</sub> + · · · )**.
+These can be unified by considering episode termination to be the entering of a special absorbing state that transitions only to itself and that generates only rewards of zero.
+For example, consider the state transition diagram

 ### 3.5 The Markov Property
 ### 3.6 Markov Decision Processes
 ### 3.7 Value Functions
 ### 3.8 Optimal Value Functions
 ### 3.9 Optimality and Approximation
 ### 3.10 Summary
+* The elements of the reinforcement learning problem:
+* Reinforcement learning is about learning from interaction how to behave in order to achieve a goal.
+* The reinforcement learning agent and its environment interact over a sequence of discrete time steps.
+* The specification of their interface defines a particular task:
+  * the actions are the choices made by the agent;
+  * the states are the basis for making the choices;
+  * and the rewards are the basis for evaluating the choices.
+* Everything inside the agent is completely known and controllable by the agent; everything outside is incompletely controllable but may or may not be completely known.
+* A policy is a stochastic rule by which the agent selects actions as a function of states.
+* The agent’s objective is to maximize the amount of reward it receives over time.
+* The return is the function of future rewards that the agent seeks to maximize.
+It has several different definitions depending upon the nature of the task and whether one wishes to discount delayed reward.
+* The undiscounted formulation is appropriate for episodic tasks, in which the agent–environment interaction breaks naturally into episodes; the discounted formulation is appropriate for continuing tasks, in which the interaction does not naturally break into episodes but continues without limit.
+* An environment satisfies the Markov property if its state signal compactly summarizes the past without degrading the ability to predict the future.
+This is rarely exactly true, but often nearly so; the state signal should be chosen or constructed so that the Markov property holds as nearly as possible.
+We assume that this has already been done and focus on the decision making problem: how to decide what to do as a function of whatever state signal is available.
+* If the Markov property does hold, then the environment is called a **Markov decision process (MDP)**.
+* A finite MDP is an MDP with finite state and action sets.
+Most of the current theory of reinforcement learning is restricted to finite MDPs, but the methods and ideas apply more generally.
+* A policy’s value functions assign to each state, or state–action pair, the expected return from that state, or state–action pair, given that the agent uses the policy.
+* The optimal value functions assign to each state, or state–action pair, the largest expected return achievable by any policy.
+* A policy whose value functions are optimal is an **optimal policy**.
+Whereas the **optimal value functions for states and state–action pairs are unique for a given MDP**, there can be many optimal policies.
+* Any policy that is greedy with respect to the optimal value functions **must be an optimal policy**.
+* The **Bellman optimality equations are special consistency condition** that the optimal value functions must satisfy and that can, in principle, be solved for the optimal value functions, from which an optimal policy can be determined with relative ease.
+* A reinforcement learning problem can be posed in a variety of different ways depending on assumptions about the level of knowledge initially available to the agent.
+* In problems of complete knowledge, the agent has a complete and accurate model of the environment’s dynamics.
+If the environment is an MDP, then such a model consists of the one-step transition probabilities and expected rewards for all states and their allowable actions.
+* In problems of incomplete knowledge, a complete and perfect model of the environment is not available.
+* Even if the agent has a complete and accurate environment model, the agent is typically unable to perform enough computation per time step to fully use it.
+* The memory available is also an important constraint.
+Memory may be required to build up accurate approximations of value functions, policies, and models.
+In most cases of practical interest there are far more states than could possibly be entries in a table, and approximations must be made.
+* A well-defined notion of optimality organizes the approach to learning and provides a way to understand the theoretical properties of various learning algorithms, but it is an ideal that reinforcement learning agents can only approximate to varying degrees.
+* In reinforcement learning we are very much concerned with cases in which optimal solutions cannot be found but must be approximated in some way.

 ## 4 Dynamic Programming
 * method for solving finite Markov decision problems